The Treasury has released its latest report on the country’s long-term fiscal position.

 The first phase of consultation on the Treasury’s 2021 Statement on the Long-term Fiscal Position focused on the proposed scope of the Statement.

-We provided a consultation document that outlined the proposed subject matter for the 2021 Statement:
+We provided a consultation document that outlined the proposed subject matter for the 2021 Statement.
 Submissions on this document were invited over a four-week period, closing 26 March 2021.

 We received five written submissions and held interviews with eight subject matter experts in fields such as retirement, productivity, economic forecasting, and business.
 These provided a range of feedback on both the proposed topics of the Statement, as well as on possible policy directions government could take.

 The consultation document, along with a summary of the public feedback received on the proposed topics for the Statement, can be found here: Looking to the future: New Zealand’s long-term fiscal challenges.